PXL-SNE-Security-Advanced/reverse_engineering_intro/compilation_object_linking.md

 - `hello.c` → The C source file.
 - `-o hello` → Output file named `hello` (a non-executable object file.).

+When the compiler produces an object file (.o on Linux, .obj on Windows), it includes a symbol table section.
+    - This table lists all symbols (functions, variables, labels) that the object file defines or references.

+Example: gcc -c main.c produces main.o → contains machine code + symbol table.

 ```bash
 readelf -h hello.o
 ```